 To treat the allergy, your doctor will recommend a topical corticosteroid, like 1% hydrocortisone (a cream meant to soothe the skin), or a more powerful alternative.

 Another option you can try is EKG patches for sensitive skin.

-They use the more soothing adhesives and gentler chemicals that won’t aggravate the skin that much.
+They use more soothing adhesives and gentler chemicals that won’t aggravate the skin that much.
 Most of them are hypoallergenic and use breathable tape.
 This kind of material doesn’t block the pores and can be an ideal option for repeated procedures.
 These are mainly used for the elderly or people who have a reaction to the more aggressive chemicals.

 Tip: No matter how strong your skin is, you should never apply EKG patches to injured areas or open wounds.
 The chemicals will interact with the blood and result in a burning sensation.
 If you notice chapped spots or pain, remove the patch immediately.

-Using a machine to monitor the heart is immensely important for the overall health.
+Using a machine to monitor the heart is immensely important for overall health.
 But, when that machine creates unwanted skin irritations, it may become a problem.
-The truth is, the EKG patches can cause an allergic reaction, skin irritations, and rashes.
+The truth is, that the EKG patches can cause an allergic reaction, skin irritations, and rashes.
 While that only happens in rare cases, it’s still a possible reaction.
 Now that you know how to recognize and treat the problem, you will make the most of your heart monitoring routine.